ronen567/just-the-docs/docs/logistic-regression.md

 [The detailed development of the cost expression is presented here.](logistic-regression-cost-function.md)

 Eq.
 6 assigns expressions for y=0 and y=1.
 Eq.
 7 combines both equations.
 Figure 8 illustrate a Loss function, presenting both y=0 and y=1 parts.
 The behavior of the Loss function is self explained, so I'll not add more on that.
-The overall Cost function is the sum the m training examples Loss functions, as shown in Eq.
+The overall Cost function is the sum the m training examples Loss functions, as depicted in Eq.
 8.